Watch the Isle of Mull’s wonderful wildlife from the window at this charming holiday cottage!

 It takes 30 minutes or so to reach the small village of Craignure in the car and Tobermory is a further 40 minutes’ drive from there, with its pretty harbour, shops, eateries, museum, arts centre and theatre.
 Heading west, it takes an hour and 15 minutes to reach Fionnphort, where there are regular boats departing to Iona, Staffa and the Treshnish islands (April to October).
 Tigh na Mara really is a brilliant rural base for your next adventure on Mull.

 Living Room: Comfortable seating, electric fire (wood burner effect), selection of books, television with freeview channels, DVD player, CD player and radio.

 Kitchen and Dining Area: The kitchen is open plan with the living area and has an electric cooker, microwave, dishwasher, washing machine and dryer and fridge freezer (70% fridge/30% freezer).

 Bedrooms: There is one double bedroom (king sized bed).
 Hairdryer provided.

 Bathroom: Shower cubicle, w.c. and hand basin.

 Exterior: The cottage sits in open countryside.
 There are two reclining chairs in the porch which guests can use for sitting outdoors.

 Bed Linen and Towels: Bed linen and towels are provided.

 Arrival and Departure: Arrival after 4pm.
 Departure by 10am.

-Maximum Occupancy: The property sleeps a maximum of two (adults and children), plus one child in a cot under 24 months (please bring your own travel cot).
+Maximum Occupancy: The property sleeps a maximum of two (adults and children).
 Please note the number of persons occupying the accommodation must not exceed the number stated here.